acend/quarkus-techlab/content/en/docs/01.0/11_twelve-factor-app.md

 A twelve-factor application should always be tracked by a version control system (VCS), preferrably Git.
 Tracking versions and changes in a software system is key to it's success and crucial for deployments.

 Individual applications should be held in a single repository which will provide benefits for continuous integration and delivery (CICD) approaches.
-Every codebasy can lead to multiple instances running on different environments coming from the same deployable.
+Every codebase can lead to multiple instances running on different environments coming from the same deployable.

 ## {{% param sectionnumber %}}.2: Dependencies